-Recipes and restaurants often add sugar to sweeten-up an already sweet fruit smoothie.
+The hidden sugar: Pre-made or restaurant smoothies make the top of the list of sources of hidden sugar in food.
+At a restaurant or cafe, you may not even know since you rarely see them being made.
+Recipes also often add sugar to sweeten-up an already sweet fruit smoothie.
 Instead, rely on the natural sugars from whole, unsweetened fruit.
 Some smoothies can go overboard on fruit too, so stick to a reasonable portion – no more than you would eat for a snack or as part of a meal.

-The Freshly fix: Choose unsweetened varieties, or better yet, brew tea at home and store in the refrigerator.
+The Freshly fix: Luckily, you can easily side-step hidden sugar in foods by reading the ingredient list on the nutrition panel.
+Choose unsweetened varieties, or better yet, brew tea at home and store in the refrigerator.
 Try a squeezed lemon, a slice of pineapple, or add a few frozen raspberries to freshly brewed iced tea for a hint of flavor and sweetness.

 Sauces and condiments

-The hidden sugar: Since sauces and condiments are eaten in smaller amounts, they typically fall under the radar, which is why they can be the sneakiest when it comes to hidden sugar.
+The hidden sugar: Since sauces and condiments are eaten in smaller amounts, they typically fall under the radar, which is why they can be the sneakiest when it comes to hidden sugar in foods.
 Popular bottled barbecue sauce has 16g of sugar in just 2 tablespoons.
 Even ketchup can have 4g of sugar in just 1 tablespoon.

 The hidden sugar: Nothing says summer like outdoor happy hour, but those pina coladas are a sugar bomb—just one 5 oz drink can set you back by at least 31g of sugar (that’s almost 8 teaspoons)!
 Watch out for other sugary cocktails that have added simple syrup and soda like Long Island Iced teas and margaritas, even tonic water—which is easily mistaken for being sugar-free—packs 32g per 12 fl ounce bottle.